Brunswick Stew

 • Brown the pork first to enhance its flavor; this step really brings out a richer taste in the meat.

-• Use the slow cooker if you’re not using an Instant Pot; place the pork inside, cover, and let it cook on HIGH for 5 to 6 hours or on LOW for 8 to 10 hours until the pork is soft and effortlessly shreds with a fork.
+• Use the slow cooker if you’re not using an Instant Pot; place the pork in the slow cooker, cover it, and let it cook on HIGH for 5 to 6 hours or on LOW for 8 to 10 hours or until the pork shreds with a fork.

 • Select your BBQ sauce carefully, as its flavor will significantly influence the stew’s overall taste.
 Ensure it’s a brand or type that you enjoy.